Damaniel/SLAC/README.md

 ## To be added

-The game is technically playable from beginning to end, but is still in active development.
+The game is playable from beginning to end and all major features are implemented, but the game is still in active development.
 I'm currently working on:

 - More balancing.
 A lot more balancing.
 - Bug-fixing
-- QOL changes, like letting the player choose what items decurse and identify scrolls can be used on.

 ## Screenshots (in DOSBox-X)